About

 MA MArch RIBA ARB

-Susie joined Gort Scott in 2013 and while working on a wide variety of projects has developed expertise in strategic masterplans and research, delivery of mixed-use and commercial buildings, adaptive reuse of listed buildings, and public realm and market design.
+Since joining Gort Scott in 2013 Susie has led and delivered wide variety of our award-winning projects.
+She developed expertise in placemaking, strategic masterplans, public realm, delivery of mixed-use and commercial buildings and adaptive reuse of listed buildings working with public and private sector clients.
+She has been key the practice’s ongoing High Streets research and delivery of High Street regeneration projects developing a specialism in market design and delivery.
 She passionately believes that innovative design enriches people’s lives and grows out of its particular context and a positive, collaborative design process.
+Susie leads Gort Scott’s Social Value and EDI working Group, working with our team and clients to deliver holistic social value benefits to the

 Susie trained as an architect at Cambridge University and the Bartlett (UCL), qualifying in 2006.
-She has acted in an advisory capacity for the GLA and on the Townscape Heritage Panel in Brixton.
+She has acted in an advisory capacity for the GLA.

 Associate